greenelab/text_mined_hetnet_manuscript/manuscript.md

 We combine these functions using a generative model to output a single annotation, which is a consensus probability score bounded between 0 (low chance of mentioning a relationship) and 1 (high chance of mentioning a relationship).
 We used these annotations to train a discriminator model that makes the final classification step.
 Our label functions fall into three categories: databases, text patterns and domain heuristics.
-We provide examples for each categories in our [supplemental methods section](#label-function-categories).
+We provide examples for each category in our [supplemental methods section](#label-function-categories).

 ### Training Models